archlinux/infrastructure/docs/grafana.md

 # Grafana

-Our Grafana is hosted on https://monitoring.archlinux.org and is accessible for all Arch Linux Staff, editing rights are restricted to users with the Devops Role.
+Our Grafana is hosted on https://monitoring.archlinux.org and is accessible for all DevOps Staff, editing rights are restricted to users with the Devops Role.

+A public accessible instance is hosted on https://dashboards.archlinux.org with selected metrics.

 Dashboards and datasources are automatically provisioned by Grafana with Grafana's built-in [provisioning configuration](https://grafana.com/docs/grafana/latest/administration/provisioning/).